ruveeha33/NuclearShield/README.md

 NuclearShield checks actual service health.

 > [!NOTE]
-> If Prometheus or Grafana is unavailable, the interface reports the service as unavailable rather than showing a false success state.
+> If Prometheus or Grafana is unavailable, NuclearShield reports the service as unavailable rather than displaying a false success state.

 ---